learn-co-curriculum/hs-week-1-code-snippets/README.md

 ```

 ### application_controller.rb
-(This doesn't include the routes you will be creating in class.)
+(This does NOT include the routes you will be creating in class.)

 ```ruby
 require './config/environment'